jlmelville/uwot/docs/umap-for-tsne.md

 The [UMAP paper](https://arxiv.org/abs/1802.03426) does not go into much implementation detail.
-If you are coming to UMAP from t-SNE and don't know much about topology or fuzzy set (and I certainly don't), you may find yourself hankering for some insight into how UMAP achieves its results and what connection there is with t-SNE and related methods.
+If you are coming to UMAP from t-SNE and don't know much about topology or fuzzy sets (and I certainly don't), you may find yourself hankering for some insight into how UMAP achieves its results and what connection there is with t-SNE and related methods.